Goals Met Report

 If you want to use demographic data to focus the report on specific students, select Choose Demographics.

 - If you are not already on the Reports page, select Reports on the Home page; then, select Accelerated Reader / Reading Practice in the menu that opens.
-(If you only have Accelerated Reader, you may go directly to the Reports page as soon as you select Reports.)

 The Reports page will open with the Accelerated Reader / Reading Practice tab selected.